 National Geographic – A Great Brand Experience?

-The greatest brands have high awareness, a clear and distinctive image, an ability to evoke a strong rational and emotional bond with audiences, stretch into new markets as well as change with the times.
+The greatest brands have high awareness, a clear and distinctive image, and also an ability to evoke a strong rational and emotional bond with audiences, stretch into new markets as well as change with the times.
 With the opening of its new London store, The National Geographic Society set a new high standard for great brand experiences.

 The National Geographic Society

-In June 1985, National Geographic chose a close-up of an ‘Afghan girl’ as the cover photo for an article on the refugee crisis in Afghanistan.
+Further, in June 1985, National Geographic chose a close-up of an ‘Afghan girl’ as the cover photo for an article on the refugee crisis in Afghanistan.

 Photographed by Steve McCurry, the girl had sea green eyes striped with blue and yellow.
 She peered with a mixture of bitterness and courage from within a tattered burgundy scarf.
 As a result her picture touched the souls of millions.

 Thus in 1964, the brand extended onto television with stories of adventure and science.
 In turn, it gave fame to marine explorer and ecologist Jacques Cousteau and his adventures on board Calypso.
 The first TV channel followed in 1997.
 Then in 2007, National Geographic created a global media group comprising all of its magazine, book publishing, television, film, music, radio, digital and maps units.

 Together with franchise partner, Worldwide Retail Store, National Geographic opened a store in Regent Street in November 2008.
 It is (or was) a living extension of the brand and a fantastic sensory experience.